sunfounder/arduino_starter_kit/docs/source/2_first_circuit.rst

 7. Find a jumper wire.

-Your kit includes jumper wires of various lengths and colors.
-All these wires function identically, but different lengths and colors are provided to help you organize the breadboard and keep it tidy.
-Most jumper wires consist of two parts: an inner conductive metal wire and an outer insulating plastic coating.
-This insulation has high resistance to prevent the conductive wire from making unintended contacts.
-You can use any length or color of jumper wire.
-However, it's best practice to use short jumper wires as much as possible to maintain a neat and clean circuit.
-The image shown here uses a short yellow jumper wire.
-You can also use different colors to represent different parts of the circuit.
+Your kit includes jumper wires of different colors and lengths, all functioning the same.
+Use varying colors for easy circuit identification and shorter wires for a tidy setup.
+Each wire consists of a conductive core and an insulated coating to prevent unintended contacts.

 .. image:: img/2_wire_color.jpg
     :width: 500